Avimitin/nerd-galaxyline/README.md

 [nerd font](https://www.nerdfonts.com/).

-You may also need [neovim-deus](https://github.com/Avimitin/neovim-deus) to get full colorscheme looks.
+You may also need [neovim-deus](https://github.com/Avimitin/neovim-deus) to get the full colorscheme look.

 ## Install